Fritz Von Erich

-Football career

-Adkisson attended Southern Methodist University, where he threw discus and played football.
+Early life

+Adkisson was born in Jewett, Texas on August 16, 1929.
+He was the only child of Benjamin Rush Adkisson Jr. and his wife Coren.
+He attended Crozier Tech High School in Dallas, where he was active in football and track and field, particularly in shot put and discus throwing.

+He attended Southern Methodist University initially on a music scholarship, where he continued to perform in athletics.
+He later transferred to the University of Corpus Christi.
+However, he dropped out following an ankle injury and to take care of his ill grandmother.
+Between 1951 and 1952, he worked as a firefighter.

 He has been reported to have played with the now defunct Dallas Texans of the NFL (not the AFL team which became the Kansas City Chiefs), but this is not true.
 He was signed as a guard but was cut.
 He then tried the Canadian Football League (CFL).

 Professional wrestling career

 Early career and training

+Adkisson debuted as a professional wrestler under his real name in August 1952, under the auspices of local promoter Ed McLemore.
+After relocating to New England in 1953, he adopted a new heel persona and ring name Fritz Von Erich, billed from Munich, Germany (or sometimes Berlin).
+Wrestling historian Steve Johnson credits the gimmick to promoters Tony Santos and Jack Pfefer, who felt Adkisson's Texas babyface gimmick would not work in New England.
+Years later, Von Erich would claim "Erich" was his mother's maiden name, though this has not been substantiated.

-While in Edmonton, he met legendary wrestler and trainer Stu Hart, and Hart decided to train and book him in his Klondike Wrestling promotion, naming him Fritz Von Erich and teaming him with "brother" Waldo Von Erich as a pair of "evil German" brothers.
-Adkisson's oldest son Jack Barton Adkisson Jr. was born September 21, 1952.
+While in Edmonton, he met wrestler and trainer Stu Hart, and Hart decided to train and book him in his Klondike Wrestling promotion.
+Hart gave teamed him with kayfabe "brother" Waldo Von Erich.

+Von Erich's oldest son Jack Barton Adkisson Jr. was born September 21, 1952.
 He died in 1959 after an accidental electrocution and drowning, and Jack Sr. stopped traveling to the east coast, allowing former partner Waldo to use the Von Erich name in the World Wide Wrestling Federation.

 1960s

-Despite Jack Jr.'s death, Adkisson continued to travel and wrestle.
-Adkisson won both versions of the AWA World title in 1963.
+Despite Jack Jr.'s death, Von Erich continued to travel and wrestle.
+Von Erich won both versions of the AWA World title in 1963.
 His major circuit was Sam Muchnick's NWA territorial stronghold in St. Louis, Missouri.
 He wrestled there until 1967, when he voluntarily left the territory after losing a match for the NWA World Heavyweight Championship against then-champion Gene Kiniski.
-In the late 1960s, with Muchnick's backing, Adkisson became the promoter for the Dallas territory, effectively overseeing the Houston and San Antonio territories, as well.
+In the late 1960s, with Muchnick's backing, Von Erich became the promoter for the Dallas area, effectively overseeing the Houston and San Antonio territories, as well.

 Japan

-Adkisson was a part of rebuilding Japanese wrestling after the stabbing death of Rikidōzan.
+Von Erich was a part of rebuilding Japanese wrestling after the stabbing death of Rikidōzan in 1963.
 He became a star due to his feuds with Antonio Inoki and Giant Baba, and his "Iron Claw" hold, which became one of the most popular wrestling moves in Japan.